Ok, so it is not a city, it is an island – and a big one at that. But we’re going to focus on one part of this island: Haat Rin Beach.

 During the day, the beach is cleaned up from the night before while Westerners sun themselves, play beach games, and swim in the ocean.
 You get the best light here and, if you come out early enough, you still see people partying from the night before.
 At night, the beach is filled with bucket-drinking tourists watching fire dancers and dancing the night away.
 Around the beach, you can get yourself painted up with glow-in-the-dark paint.

-The crowds peak around the full moon, when the infamous party occurs.
+The crowd peaks around the full moon, when the infamous party occurs.
 Legend has it that it started as a birthday party in the mid-80s and just grew from there.
 The travelers came back again and again, each time attracting more people.
 Old timers lament both the loss of the innocence and spirit of the old parties and the parties’ subsequent morph into a drinking free-for-all.

 During the Full Moon Party, accommodation on the beach is fully booked, the beach is packed, the music is loud, the buckets flow freely, and everyone is painted up.
 The party peaks during the Christmas season when the December Full Moon and the New Year’s Full Moon parties see anywhere between 25,000 and 40,000 people.
 (During New Year’s, people from neighboring islands and beaches trek to Haat Rin.)

 For those who are not interested in such debauchery, the island has many other things to offer, too.
 For starters, there is a yoga and health center on the east side of the island that’s one of the most famous in Thailand.
 The beaches to the north, such as Bottle Beach, see fewer tourists, are quieter, cheaper, and cleaner.
-A lot of people stay on Baan Thai Beach, next to Haat Rin, where you can get a cheap taxi ride to the action but avoid the noise and crowds during the day.
+Here are some things to see and do on Ko Phangan:

 But the truth is that the allure of Ko Phangan rests mostly with Haat Rin.
 Even those who do not stay on the beach go there at night.
 While the inner island has some great hiking and waterfalls, Ko Phangan is synonymous with parties.
 Travelers will ironically lament that this is not the “real” Thailand while drinking a bucket on the beach.
 But you don’t come here to see the real Thailand.
 You come here to meet other travelers and have a good time.
 I recently spent my New Year’s on the island where I met amazing people, had a great time, and saw dawn too often.
 It was not local Thailand.
 Not even close.